alexbrumwell/Honours_project/Pyhlogeny/Run2_code.md

 for dir in */ ; do
 ./${dir}runWorkflow.py -m local -j 2 &
 done

+#I rerun this but covering fewer chromosomes and more CPUs
+for dir in {227..238}; do
+  cd NC_12${dir}
+  ./runWorkflow.py -m local -j 8 &
+done

 ```
 * `-m`: *Run mode*
 * `-j`: *Number of jobs*.
 Default is the estimate total cores on this node for local mode.